-Bright star Aldebaran on the moon’s dark edge, just before the moon passed in front of the star.
+At top: Bright star Aldebaran on the moon’s dark edge, just before the moon passed in front of this star on March 4, 2017.
 Photo by Michael Caruso in Morgantown, West Virginia.

-The moon, our closest celestial neighbor, is about 230 thousand miles (371 thousand km) from Earth tonight, whereas Aldebaran lies way, way beyond the moon, at 65 light-years.
-Given that one light-year is about 25 million times the distance of tonight’s moon, that places Aldebaran at about 1.6 billion times the moon’s distance.
+Of course, no matter where you are on Earth, the moon and Aldebaran only appear close together as seen on our sky’s dome.
+They aren’t really close together in space.
+The moon, our closest celestial neighbor, is about 230 thousand miles (371 thousand km) from Earth on February 23.
+Aldebaran lies 65 light-years away.
+One light-year is about 25 million times the distance of the February 23 moon.
+That places Aldebaran at about 1.6 billion times the moon’s distance.
 Wow!

-Aldebaran only looks small next to the moon because this red giant star looms so far away.
-If Aldebaran replaced the sun in our sky, its diameter would span about 20o of our sky.
-That’s 40 times the diameter of our sun, which covers about 1/2o of sky!
+Aldebaran only looks small next to the moon because this red giant star resides so far away.
+If Aldebaran replaced the sun in our sky, its diameter would span about 20 degrees of our sky.
+That’s 40 times the diameter of our sun, which covers about 1/2 degree of sky!